Harshil-Mittal/Assignment-1/README.md

 Workflow :

-	1. Data Preprocessing:
+	1.Data Preprocessing:
-		•	Handled missing values by imputing medians.
+		•Handled missing values by imputing medians.
-		•	Converted the target variable to binary, representing disease presence (1) or absence (0).
+		•Converted the target variable to binary, representing disease presence (1) or absence (0).
-		•	Applied SMOTE to address class imbalance.
+		•Applied SMOTE to address class imbalance.
-		•	Standardized features for better model performance.
+		•Standardized features for better model performance.

-	2. Model Training and Validation:
+	2.Model Training and Validation:
-		•	Three models were trained: Logistic Regression, Decision Tree, and Random Forest.
+		•Three models were trained: Logistic Regression, Decision Tree, and Random Forest.
-		•	Evaluated each model using 10-fold cross-validation on metrics such as accuracy, precision, recall, F1-score, and AUC.
+		•Evaluated each model using 10-fold cross-validation on metrics such as accuracy, precision, recall, F1-score, and AUC.

-	3. Model Evaluation:
+	3.Model Evaluation:
-		•	Split data into train and test sets.
+		•Split data into train and test sets.
-		•	Evaluated the best-performing model (Random Forest) on the test set and compared metrics.
+		•Evaluated the best-performing model (Random Forest) on the test set and compared metrics.

 Models Used :